We’ll love checking out new places in Melbourne’s dining scene.

 I focus on all of the admin and social media for Suzie Scribbles.
 I also write almost all of the blog posts, do all of the front and back end web design (which is definitely something I’m still learning lots about) and arrange all of our visits.

 When I’m not teaching or blogging, I’m probably listening to vinyl, cultivating my edible garden or trapsing around Melbourne with my film cameras trying to snap that perfect shot.

 Suzie Scribbles was (obviously) initially just meant to be Suzie’s hobby.
 I was often around eating with her in the early days but my role was pretty passive.
 Once we started collaborating with venues more regularly I soon realised I could use my skills as a photographer to help out.
 I now take almost all of the photos for the Suzie Scribbles blog using either my Fuji or Canon.
 I’ll then edit these through Lightroom, Photoshop or Capture One before they finally get sent to Suzie to upload to the blog or social media.
 I love the challenge of shooting for Suzie Scribbles as unlike my typical shoots where I can control most of the environment, arriving to a cafe or restaurant for a blogging collaboration you never know what to expect and often you have to be a little bit creative to get the shots you really want.

-I’ve been a professional photographer for over 6 years and alongside working with Suzie Scribbles I run my own photography company Lee Crawford Studio.
-While I initially focused my business on Portrait, promotional and event photography, since working with Suzie Scribbles I now have a 50/50 split between this and food and product photography.
+I’ve been a professional photographer for over 10 years and alongside working with Suzie Scribbles I run my own photography company Lee Crawford Studio, and now a food focused branch at Lee Crawford Studio Eats.
 When I’m not working or eating you’ll find me sketching or relaxing with a book.
+Over Covid, my sketching became more than a hobby and I now offer commission ink paintings too.
 Fun fact: I aim to read over 50 books each year.